 These gluten-free mini muffins call for a number of gluten-free flours that you can use in other recipes (like my carrot zucchini mini muffins).
 If you don’t want to purchase all of these separate flours, or if you don’t have access to all the flours, you can also use a pre-made gluten-free flour mix from Bob’s Red Mill or King Arthur, but check the ingredients before buying.
 Otherwise, you may accidentally double up if the mix already has xanthan gum and baking soda in it.
 The combination below works perfectly for me with this recipe, but you can decide what works best for you.

-Let me know how you like them in the comments or on my Facebook page!
+Here is an easy printable recipe.
+Let me know how you like them in the comments below or on my Facebook page!

 Printer Friendly RecipePrint